 The prices of natural gas, NGLs, crude oil, petrochemicals and refined products are subject to fluctuations in response to changes in supply and demand, market conditions and a variety of additional factors that are beyond our control.
-In order to manage such price risks, we enter into commodity derivative instruments such as physical forward contracts, futures contracts, fixed-for-float swaps, basis swaps and option contracts.
-The following table summarizes our portfolio of commodity derivative instruments outstanding at March 31, 2016 (volume measures as noted):
+In order to manage such price risks, we enter into commodity derivative instruments such as physical forward contracts, futures contracts, fixed-for-float swaps and basis swaps.
+The following table summarizes our portfolio of commodity derivative instruments outstanding at June 30, 2016 (volume measures as noted):